 Native builds not very well supported.
 Have a look to our appveypor configuration file to see how we manage to use mingw-64 to build the DLL that the Java file needs.

-The drawback of MinGW-64 is that the produced DLL are not compatible with MS Visual C. clang-cl sounds promising to fix this.
-If you get something working or if you have any other improvement, please @ref community_contact “tell us”.
+The drawback of MinGW-64 is that the produced DLL are not compatible with MS Visual C. Some clang-based tools seem promising to fix this, but this is of rather low priority for us.
+It it’s important for you and if you get it working, please @ref community_contact “tell us”.

 Once you have the full JDK installed, things should be as simple as:

-cmake -Denable_java=ON . make simgrid-java_jar # Only build the jarfile
+$ cmake -Denable_java=ON -Dminimal-bindings=ON . $ make simgrid-java_jar # Only build the jarfile

 After the compilation, the file